 There’s a reason photo booths are so popular these days — they’re really fun and they provide attendees with an excellent, personal souvenir of an event.
-If your crowd is playful, provide some props or costume elements to up the whimsy factor.
+If your crowd is playful, provide some props or costume elements – like mascot costumes, for example – to up the whimsy factor.
 The Vintage Photobooth Company supplies stylistic photobooths, equipped with props to help with interactivity, to corporate events.

 Corporate events should tell your brand’s story

 Although your corporate event can be a great party, it’s important to know that it isn’t just a party.
 You are representing your businesses, and when doing this you must remain ‘on message’.
 Your corporate event is the perfect chance to tell a story.

 If you can make your guests care and feel involved in the story that you’re telling with your event, then you can consider your event a success.
 Being interactive can help you do this more effectively.
 An interactive display can help inform your guests about your brand in a way that is far more engaging than a block of text or simply a speech.

 Brooklyn Brewery’s 2016 international Mash tour, that included beer mansions equipped with live music, beer tutorials, food feasts and classic bar games, is the perfect example of how a business can turn a marketing event into a celebration of their brand in an interactive way.

 You need to get to know your audience

 With all corporate events, it is important to be clear about the objectives.
 These objectives should tie in to corporate goals, and the type of event you have will be strongly influenced by the outcome you are trying to achieve.